nosana-ci/docs.nosana.io/docs/nodes/grid.md

 ## Installation Guides

-These guides are instructing you on how to establish your Nosana Node and partake in the Test Grid.
+These guides are instructing you on how to establish your Nosana Node and partake in the Nosana Grid.
 The choice of guide depends on your operating system:

-1. [Windows (WSL2)](/nodes/testgrid-windows): This guide is suitable for you if you're running Windows.
+1. [Windows (WSL2)](/nodes/grid-windows): This guide is suitable for you if you're running Windows.
 WSL2 stands for Windows Subsystem for Linux 2, which allows you to run Linux on your Windows machine.
 Following this guide, you'll be able to set up your Nosana Node within this environment.

-2. [Ubuntu](/nodes/testgrid-ubuntu): If you're running Ubuntu, a popular distribution of Linux, you should follow this guide.
+2. [Ubuntu](/nodes/grid-ubuntu): If you're running Ubuntu, a popular distribution of Linux, you should follow this guide.